 The liver sucks up the glucose absorbed in the small intestine, turning it into triglycerides but it is a slow process; if we consume too many foods that form sugars then that fat cannot escape fast enough to be stored in adipose-tissue.
 The result is a nasty condition called steatohepatitis.

 Physiologists explain that the deadly triglycerides in the blood are those formed from the carbohydrates that we love, and not from the oily foods we consume.
-And especially the refined-starches; that is why we have turned to baking our own bread using 100% real flour.
+And especially the refined-starches which is why we have turned to baking our own bread using 100% real flour.

 Once you taste artisan bread like this you will never go back to the commercial loaf.
 Just one slice contains 4g of fibre; recommendations are that we should consume at least thirty-grams per day.

 To get that though you will have to mill your own flour; commercial-wholemeal has almost half the fibre removed.

 How onions grow from small cuttings is the theme for this week.
 Whether it's for the flavour they add, the wonderful way in which they promote well-being and help prevent disease, or the sheer fascination with how plants grow, they are winners.
 Never a day passes when we do not enjoy them.

 Help save the planet too by planting your sprouting onions; do not send them to the dump, or even the compost heap.
 Do you know that we humans discard nearly a third of the food grown by farmers?

 And of course eventually the bulbs grow large enough for you to enjoy them too.